kenares/Keras/README.md

-# Master Python Keras for Machine Learning and Deep Learning
+# Explore Python-Keras for Machine Learning and Deep Learning